-(4) The network operator may, for valid reasons, refuse to grant access to its physical infrastructure on the following condition:

-1) its physical infrastructure is technically unsuitable for hosting the communications network;

-2) it lacks the free space required to host the communications network, taking into account its future needs, which must be sufficiently justified;

-3) granting the access may endanger the physical infrastructure or the life or health of humans;

-4) granting the access may have an impact on the security or integrity of the network;

-5) granting the access may cause significant disturbances in another service provided through the same physical infrastructure;

-6) there exists an alternative access to physical infrastructure which is suitable for hosting the communications network, provided that access is offered on reasonable terms, or

-7) this endangers national security.

-(5) If the network operator refuses to grant access or, within two months of receiving the application referred to in subsection 2 of this section, no agreement is reached concerning specific terms and conditions of access, both parties have the right, in order to resolve their dispute, to have recourse to the Consumer Protection and Technical Regulatory Authority by making the corresponding written application and by paying the statutory fee in accordance with the rules provided in the Statutory Fees Act.

-(6) The Consumer Protection and Technical Regulatory Authority makes its decision concerning resolution of the dispute within four months from receiving the written application.
-Where this is necessary, the Authority makes a decision that determines the terms and conditions of access to the network operator's physical infrastructure.
-Where valid reasons are present, the Authority may extend the time limit for resolving the dispute by a reasonable period.

-(7) When setting the terms and conditions referred to in subsection 6 of this section, the Authority must take account of the fact that the grantor of access has the opportunity to recoup the cost of allowing access to its physical infrastructure, considering all relevant circumstances.
-[BT L 15 12 2016, 1, entry into force 01 01 2017 - applied starting 1 May 2017]
+- (4) The network operator may, for valid reasons, refuse to grant access to its physical infrastructure on the following condition: - 1) its physical infrastructure is technically unsuitable for hosting the communications network; - 2) it lacks the free space required to host the communications network, taking into account its future needs, which must be sufficiently justified; - 3) granting the access may endanger the physical infrastructure or the life or health of humans;4) granting the access may have an impact on the security or integrity of the network; - 5) granting the access may cause significant disturbances in another service provided through the same physical infrastructure; - 6) there exists an alternative access to physical infrastructure which is suitable for hosting the communications network, provided that access is offered on reasonable terms, or - 7) this endangers national security. - (5) If the network operator refuses to grant access or, within two months of receiving the application mentioned in subsection 2 of this section, no agreement is reached concerning specific terms and conditions of access, both parties have a right, in order to resolve their dispute, to have recourse to the Consumer Protection and Technical Regulatory Authority by making a corresponding written application and by paying the statutory fee in accordance with the rules provided by the Statutory Fees Act. - (6) The Consumer Protection and Technical Regulatory Authority makes its decision concerning resolution of the dispute within four months from receiving the written application.
+Where this is needed, the Authority makes a decision that determines the terms and conditions of access to the network operator's physical infrastructure.
+Where valid reasons are present, the Authority may extend the time limit for resolving the dispute by a reasonable period. - (7) When setting the terms and conditions provided by subsection 6 of this section, the Authority must take account of the fact that the grantor of access has the opportunity to recoup the cost of allowing access to its physical infrastructure, considering all relevant circumstances.
 [RT I, 15.12.2016, 1 - entry into force 01.01.2017 - applied starting 1 May 2017]

-§ 61.
+§ 616.
 Access to information concerning planned building work